wekeo/wekeo4training/training_coastal_interactions_2024/Jupyter_R_WEkEO_Coastal_Interactions/README.txt

 Step 3: Transfer the files from your computer to the JupyterHub in a “data” folder in Jupyter_R_WEkEO_Coastal_Interactions folder.
 The "data" folder should be located at the same root as your R notebook and this Readme (outside the "public" folder).

 Step 4: If the folder you're uploading is zipped, use the command “unzip folder.zip” in a terminal.
 Make sure you only have one data folder.

+Finally:
+Use the correct kernel, which is the R kernel, where most of the libraries are installed.
+If any are missing, use the install.packages(”package“) command.